WiVRn/WiVRn/docs/configuration.md

 ## `bit-depth`
 Default value: `8` (bits)

 Bit depth of the video.
 8-bit is supported by all encoders.
-10-bit is supported by `vaapi` encoders using `h265` or `av1`.
+10-bit is supported by `vaapi` and `nvenc` encoders using `h265` or `av1`.

 ## `encoders`
 A list of encoders to use.